View Cart or Check Out

 7. Secure the end of the braid with a hair-safe ponytail holder.

-Tips: You can learn to braid by using three pieces of string or rope laying flat on a table.
+You can learn the braiding process by using three pieces of string or rope laying flat on a table.
 Once you understand the concept, it's easy to make the transfer to braiding hair.
-Once you are adept at making the braid you will want to hold all the sections in your hands to increase your braiding speed and ensure uniform plaits.
-Try holding the outside sections between the thumb and index finger of each hand and moving the middle section between the index and middle fingers back and forth between both hands as the outside sections are crossed over it.
+With practice you will be able to hold all the sections in your hands to increase your speed and ensure uniform plaits.

-Fishtail Braids
+Fishtail or Herringbone Braids

 This is a stunning two-strand braid and is a great way to learn the concept of French braiding before tackling three strands.